LudovicEspeel/course-object-oriented-programming-with-cpp/docs/g-inheritance/01-basic-inheritance/README.md

 ![Method overriding](./img/shapes_method_overriding.png)

 The UML diagram above shows a couple of examples of method overriding.
 First of all there is the `draw()` method that is defined for the `Shape` class and its descendants.
 It takes no arguments and has no return value.
 Next there are the `getArea()` and `getCircumference()` methods which do return a `double`.
 Last is the `doesContain()` method which checks if the `Shape` contains a `Point`.
 It takes an argument and returns a value.
-Important to note is that the **signature** of all these methods are the same!
+Important to note is that the signature and return type of all these methods are the same!

 The rules for method overriding can be summarized as follows: